How To Migrate To Australia – Your Step By Step Guide

 Before you move to Australia, you must consider insurance.
 It is very wise to purchase travel insurance for the duration of your stay.

 Australian healthcare is costly and if you do not have Medicare (Australia’s public healthcare system), you need to be prepared for any emergency.

 Australia’s most popular insurance options include Bupa and iSelect.

-To get the most suitable insurance cover go to Australian Government site.
+To get the most suitable insurance cover – go to the Australian Government site.

 Step 3 to migrate to Australia – Move your belongings:

 Whether you are planning to migrate to Australia for a few months from Ireland, UK, Canada or elsewhere, there are several shipping options available to you.

 Send my bag allows you to send smaller items for up to 30kg’s.
 They have excellent customer service, and we used them ourselves so can highly recommend their service.

 For larger items, such as your household belongings and more, we recommend Seven Seas Worldwide.

 You have the option to ship a container or move a cube.
 Seven Seas are shipping worldwide and are one of the best on the market.